RWeick/FCD-0003.1S-Xplorer64/README.md

 I have included python scripts to automate the scramble and unscramble process.
 Usage is: py scramble.py <file.bin> and py unscramble.py <file.bin>
 These will output a single file that is the result of the scrambling/unscrambling.

+The entire firmware is mapped to 0x10400000 - 0x1043FFFF and can be easily read out with a Sanni Cart Reader at those addresses.
+Reading it out this way will produce an unscrambled firmware.

 PCB Thickness: 1.2 mm

 ![image](https://github.com/RWeick/FCD-0003.1S-Xplorer64/blob/main/FCD-0003.1S%20XP64.png)